Stony Brook women have been regionally ranked all season

 Ronan has picked up some hardware of his own during his career, being named the America East Women's Coach of the Year eight years in a row (2005-2012) while also earning his first conference coach of the year nod on the men's side in 2012.

 Academically, Ronan's teams are always near the top.
-Three of his athletes have won the SUNY Chancellor Award, more than ten of them have been named to the USTFCCCA All-Academic Individual Team while 14 of his squads have been awarded the USTFCCCA All-Academic Team award.
+Four of his athletes have won the SUNY Chancellor Award, more than ten of them have been named to the USTFCCCA All-Academic Individual Team while 16 of his squads have been awarded the USTFCCCA All-Academic Team award.
 He also coached the 2007-2008 runner-up for the America East Woman of the Year Award.
-The men's cross country and indoor and outdoor track and field programs have received the NCAA Public Recognition Award for being in the top 10 percent nationally for APR for the past three consecutive years.
+The men's cross country and indoor and outdoor track and field programs have received the NCAA Public Recognition Award for being in the top 10 percent nationally for APR for the past four consecutive years.

 Prior to joining the Stony Brook staff, Ronan spent six years at Providence College as the associate head coach for the men's cross country and track and field programs, while taking on assistant coach duties for the women's programs.
 Known for his expertise in middle and long distance running events, Ronan assisted the Friars' programs in winning six Big East cross country titles.
 The men's team won back-to-back conference championships in 1995 and 1996 and captured another title in 1998, while the women's program won three straight Big East rings from 1995-1997.
 The 1995 women's cross country team garnered the Division I national championship.